2026-2027 School Year

 Course Description

 God’s handiwork, the human body in its form and function, has been fearfully and wonderfully designed by our creator.
 This course will introduce students to the human body, both the anatomy, body components, and physiology, their functions.
-Topics covered include DNA and cell creation, and skeletal, muscular, digestive, respiratory, cardiovascular, nervous, endocrine, immune, and integumentary systems.
+Topics covered include DNA and cell creation, as well as skeletal, muscular, digestive, respiratory, cardiovascular, nervous, endocrine, immune, and integumentary systems.

 Monday lectures will be applied in a Wednesday lab format where students will engage in experiments and activities designed to apply and enhance their understanding of lecture material.
 Students will be expected to complete all lab activities.

-In the second semester, students will have a project on an organ system disease/disorder.
+In the first semester, students will have a project.
 Parents will be asked to aid students by reading the weekly update along with their students, assessing the completion of weekly assignments, and proctoring tests sent home by the co-op.

 To be successful in this class: